Knots for Stair Ropes & Handrails

 Contact Stair Ropes.com

-For more advice or information about our bannister ropes and hand rails, or to order a stair rope, you can contact James Watson directly.
-Full contact details here.
+For more advice or information about our bannister ropes and hand rails, you can contact James Watson directly.
+Full details on our contact page.

-Two ply manrope knot in hemp stair rope on a gunmetal fitting
+Two ply manrope knot in hemp bannister rope with gunmetal fitting

 Web site design and photography by